dreambottle/R11-psp-english/README.md

 For Developers
 -----------

-This project is a bunch of scripts in shell script, python and C. Individually they unpack and repack game resources, decode text, fonts etc. And shell scripts automate the process of applying translation.
+This project is a bunch of scripts and programs in bash, python and C. Python and C programs unpack and repack game resources, decode text, fonts etc. Shell scripts automate the process of applying the translation.
 They should should work both on macos and linux.

 For the full run